danielwestermann/ThePostgreSQLGame/Readme2.md

 ### Level 14 -> Level 15

-The password for user15 is the number of characters in the postgresql.conf file.
+The password for user15 is the number of characters in the pg_ident.conf file.

 ### Level 15 -> Level 16